This post isn’t about food. It’s about how I spent my summer taking the CPA exam. Everything that I wished I would have known going in.

 Total study hours (time in class + study): 181.5

-By the time I got my BEC score, I was one week into FAR.
+By the time BEC scores came out, I was one week into FAR.
 The material seemed easier (less math) and I was soaring from the win of BEC.
 And then I noticed that the material wasn’t easier.
 The study hours quickly piled up.
 I had studied 30 hours a week for BEC, but now 50 hour study weeks became the norm, and I wasn’t getting the material.
 My MCQ’s were in the 60-70% range.
 I discovered the practice exams in the Becker software, and scored a brilliant 58 on the first and a 70 on the second.

 My worst fears were becoming reality.
-I had put my life on hold, was working insanely hard, and was going to fail.
+I had put my life on hold, had given up nearly half of my income, was working insanely hard, and was going to fail.
 But again, my five best friends seemed to feel the same way.
 Someone pointed me toward a thread on the Another71 forum with a formula to calculate your final score based on your Becker practice test score.
 Using the formula, my dismal 58 translated into a 78.
 It was small comfort, but at least it was something.

 On test day, the same panic attack symptoms set in.
 They didn’t go away when the first question came up.
 Folks, it was bad.
 FAR is a four hour exam with three sections of 30 MCQ’s each and a fourth section of seven task based simulations (sims).
 About three out of the 90 MCQ's were on subjects I was comfortable with.
 I’m still not ready to talk about the sims, except to say that they were brutal.
 I finished the test in three hours, and walked out with my head held down.
 I had spent 180 hours studying, what more was I supposed to do?
 Clearly the dream was dead.